GaryHopeMS/MSBuildLab330/Lab Script.md

         semanticKernelOptions.Key);
     kernel = kernelBuilder.Build();
 ```
-This code builds and initializes the kernel with the Azure OpenAI Chat Compeltion Model and Azure OpenAI Text Embedding Model connectors added to the build pipeline.
-Note that we are providing the connectors with the Endpoint,Key and Deployment from our configuration, so they have the  information needed to connect to the service.
+This code builds and initializes the kernel with the Azure OpenAI Chat Completion Model and Azure OpenAI Text Embedding Model connectors added to the build pipeline.
+Note that we are providing the connectors with the Endpoint, Key and Deployment from the configuration, so they have the information needed to connect to the service.

-3. Locate the GetChatCompletionAsync() method
+3. Locate the GetChatCompletionAsync method
 ```csharp
 public async Task<(string? response,
      int promptTokens,